-The last plenary council of the Church in Australia was held in
+The last plenary council of the Church in Australia was held in 1937.

 That event, and earlier ones in 1885, 1895 and 1905, were exclusively male gatherings, with only bishops, theologians and superiors of male religious orders attending.
 Women, religious or lay people took no part.
-Archbishop Coleridge said women in the Church would play a role in 2020.

-A plenary council can discuss and legislate on a wide range of issues, including matters of faith morals and discipline.
+Archbishop and legislate on a wide range of issues, including matters of faith morals and discipline.
 It can also address the critical issues of the times.
 "This is no time for the Church to be putting up signs that say 'business as usual'," Archbishop Coleridge said.